Responsibility and Accountability Related to Interviews

 To preserve our independence, we do not grant veto power to the people we interview.

-We may publish any material gathered, provided it complies with our journalistic values and standards.
+We may publish any material gathered, provided it complies with our journalistic principles and standards.

 However, we undertake to seriously consider a request for non-publication.
 We may decide not to publish the material gathered, for instance where: